 - Place the chicken in a large stockpot and cover with water by 1 inch.
 Add the quartered onions and the black peppercorns and salt.

 - Bring the pot to a boil and then reduce heat to medium-low.
-The stock should be relatively steady simmer, so keep the heat between low and medium-low, depending on your stove.
+The broth should be a relatively steady simmer, so keep the heat between low and medium-low, depending on your stove.
 Skim off any foam or scum that floats to the top.

-- After the chicken has cooked, remove it from the pot and transfer to a bowl.
-Bring the stock back to a boil for 10–20 minutes until reduced slightly and deepened in color.
-Strain the stock through a fine-mesh sieve into a large bowl.
-You should have 8–10 cups of stock.
+- After the chicken has cooked, remove it from the pot and transfer it to a bowl.
+Bring the broth back to a boil for 10–20 minutes until reduced slightly and deepened in color.
+Strain the broth through a fine-mesh sieve into a large bowl.
+You should have 8–10 cups of broth.